acend/helm-basics-training/content/en/docs/02/_index.md

 Helm also provides the functionality to roll back a release to a specific revision number.
 In the previous tasks, you might have noticed the `REVISION` be increased each time you installed or updated a release.

-Every change you make to a release by installing or upgrading it, will increase the `REVISION`.
+Every change you make to a release by installing or upgrading it will increase the `REVISION`.
 The actual deployed revision can be displayed with the following command:

 ```bash
 helm ls --namespace <namespace>